Shruti-Mahato/SRAM/README.md

 ## Working of SRAM
 ### Read Operation
 - Let's assume initially the 6T cell is containing 0.
-Then the effective circuit will be like as the image shown below (considering the bit lines are precharged to Vdd).
+Then the effective circuit is shown in Figure 12. (considering the bit lines are precharged to Vdd).
 Here, M2 and M5 are turned off.
 The internal node voltages are V1 = 0 and V2 = vdd before the access transistors M3 and M4 are turned on.

 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/48cde1ca-b8b2-4220-a576-8181e203b4c1) |
 | :---: |
 | Fig.12: Read operation in SRAM |

 - When M3 and M4 turned on by the row selection circuitry, the voltage level of column C will not show any significant variation since no current will flow through M4.
-On the other half of the cell, however, M3 and M1 will con-duct a nonzero current and the voltage level of column C will begin to drop slightly.
-While M1 and M3 are slowly discharging the column capacitance, the node voltage V₁ will increase from its initial value of 0 V.
+On the other half of the cell, however, M3 and M1 will conduct a nonzero current and the voltage level of column C will begin to drop slightly.
+While M1 and M3 are slowly discharging the column capacitance, the node voltage $V_1$ will increase from its initial value of 0 V.
--  When M3 and M4 turned on then Vc will discharge thus varying V1 and now the change in voltage of BL will be sensed by sense amplifier and will be interpreted as 0.
+- When M3 and M4 turned on then the column capacitance will discharge thus varying the voltage at BL and this small change in voltage of BL will be sensed by sense amplifier and will be interpreted as 0.

 | ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/ff62df94-abf9-45f1-bf0b-dc40b6bb5b45) |
 | :---: |